The Keurig K55 Classic Coffee Maker Review: Is It Worth the Hype?

-You want something you can carry everywhere – If you want a single coffee maker you can take anywhere, the Oomph Coffee Maker and the Aeropress are two products you can consider.
-Take them to your next travel abroad or when you go camping with your friends.
-Just put one of these coffee makers in your backpack and you’re good to go.
-And here’s the nicer part: both coffee makers use coffee grounds, which means you won’t be contributing to the billions of coffee capsules that end up in landfills every year.
+You want something you can carry everywhere – If you want a one-cup coffee maker you can take anywhere, the Oomph Coffee Maker and the Aeropress are two products to consider.
+Both are small, light, and durable enough for travel.
+Even better, both use coffee grounds, so you won’t be contributing any more coffee capsules to the landfill.

 Giving you 3 different sizes of drip coffee in less than a minute, the K55 is a good entry level single cup coffee machine without any frills that is perfect for those who want to start their day with a fast and consistent cup of joe.
 It will complement any kitchen thanks to its smooth design and the choice of 2 different colors.

 While the K-Classic is certainly good value for money when it comes to Keurig models, if you’re not 100% sure we think that our roundup: best Keurig coffee makers, may be worth a read.

 Yes, there are differences between Keurig K50 and K55, even though they’re very similar.
 The Keurig K50 has a Strong Brew option, but is slower than the K55, lacks features such as the Add Water light and the Maintenance Reminder and is not compatible with the charcoal water filter.
 Furthermore, the K50 is a discontinued model.